We’re often asked, “What are the best supplements to support my health and fitness goals?” People typically ask for one of three reasons. They:

 - Type I diabetes

-Supplementing with cholecalciferol is inexpensive, but not all vitamin D is the same.
+While cholecalciferol is inexpensive, not all vitamin D supplements are the same.

 Since the manufacturer orders vitamin D, not vitamin D plus lactose, the label only shows the raw material that was included.
 For those who have lactose intolerance, they can end up scratching their heads, wondering why they’ve eliminated dairy but still have gas, diarrhea, or upset stomachs.

-The vitamin D we use in our supplements isn’t diluted with lactose, so you’re good there.
-Just beware of the cheap stuff found in stores.
+The vitamin D we use in our supplements at Life Time isn’t diluted with lactose, just beware of cheap options found in other stores.

 To maintain optimal vitamin D levels, the Vitamin D Council makes the following recommendations: